 - Patellar Tendon (“BPB”) Autograft – Very good stabilizing graft.
 Long track record.
 Concerns for pain in front of knee when kneeling, fractures of the kneecap during and after surgery and early arthritis in the knee cap joint.

 - Hamstring Autograft – Very good stabilizing graft (equal to patellar tendon with modern fixation techniques).
 Concerns for mild hamstring weakness based on subtle findings seen in lab setting and possible higher failure rates in certain groups (ie. Petite, very active females).

 My Graft Preference

 Because of the very high success rates throughout the orthopedic literature, stability levels equal to or surpassing other grafts and the low complication rates due to the graft, my graft of choice is an all-soft tissue autograft, either Hamstrings or Quadriceps.
-I use patellar tendon grafts and even allografts in select cases, but find the hamstring tendon graft to be an excellent choice in nearly all patients.
+I use patellar tendon grafts and even allografts in select cases, but find one of the all-soft tissue autografts to be an excellent graft in nearly all patients.
 I am wary of using an allograft for a first time, isolated ACL reconstruction (no other ligaments need to be addressed surgically), particularly in younger patients.
-However, I might consider it in select patients (i.e. older patient).
+However, I might consider it in select patients (i.e. older, less active patient).